smithrockmaker/Barca22/_sources/barcaSAE/electricity.md

 According to [wiki](https://en.wikipedia.org/wiki/List_of_countries_by_electricity_consumption) people in Spain use less than half what the average American uses - around 5135 kWh/yr in 2019.
 This is around 400 kWh/month!
 [Other sources](https://www.surinenglish.com/spain/average-monthly-electricity-20211019114652-nt.html) suggest that the 400 kWh/month includes usage while we are at work and the typical household usage is closer to 300 kWh/month.
 That's about 1/3 of a typical American household.

 **But the Cost!** Billing for electricity is structured very differently in Spain which offers us an opportunity for some cultural exploration.
 What is shown below is just one of many different energy use plans.
 The first thing to note is that there is a base rate that depends on the rate at which you can use power.
 There are three tiers (< 5kW, 5-10kW, 10-15kW).
+Here are the [various plans](https://www.iberdrola.es/en/electricity) offered by Iberdrola (a major provider)

 ![Usage in Spain](../imagesBarca22/SpainPower.png)